astronomer/docs/learn/use-case-sharing-code-multiple-projects.md

 This solution is technically simple; you define one single function and reference that function in multiple Airflow tasks, in the same script.
 This improves the code because a change to the database connection logic requires only a single change instead of two.
 However, this solution is limited to a single script.
 You cannot reuse the function in another script (without importing).
 Let's look at a solution in the next section.

 # Shared Python code in `/include` folder
-To reuse a piece of code across scripts it needs to be accessible in a shared location.
+To reuse a piece of code across multiple scripts it needs to be accessible in a shared location.
 The Astro Runtime Docker image provides a convenient mechanism for that, the `/include` folder:

 Store the function in a separate file, for example `/include/db.py`:
 ```python